whiteoran/10-Days-Of-JavaScript/README.md

 // Day 3: Throw

-/*
- * Complete the isPositive function.
- * If 'a' is positive, return "YES".
- * If 'a' is 0, throw an Error with the message "Zero Error"
- * If 'a' is negative, throw an Error with the message "Negative Error" */ function isPositive(a) {
+function isPositive(a) {
     if (a <= 0) {
         throw (a === 0 ? new Error("Zero Error") :